konstantinbe/white/README.md

 As of release 0.1 it is not possible to customize the behavior other than editing the script directly.
 Feel free to fork, implement and make a pull request.

+## Known Issues

+* Intentional two spaces for markdown documents are sometimes cleaned even though they shouldn't be.

 ## Conventions